User-generated content strategies: why customers are your best marketers

 -

 Authenticity is key.
 Give customers freedom in their creative expression, don't force specific messages, and avoid over-promotion.
-Allow natural moments of enthusiasm and respond genuinely to submissions.
+Allow for natural moments of enthusiasm and respond genuinely to submissions.
 It should feel organic, not like an assignment.

 -